kamilpszczolkowski/to-do-list-Angular/README.md

 My new project was created with Angular-cli.
 I've got knowledge about basic functions to create new app, components, services etc.

 I used RxJS - library probably always used in par with Angular.
-It allowed me for easy data access through observables.
+It allowed me to access data easily through observables.
 # MongoDB

 MongoDB API was used to store tasks data on persistent server.